izumin5210/fail/README.md

 	Err error
 	// Message is an annotated description of the error Message string
-	// StatusCode is a status code that is desired to be used for a HTTP response StatusCode int
+	// Code is a status code that is desired to be used for a HTTP response Code int
 	// Ignorable represents whether the error should be reported to administrators Ignorable bool
 	// StackTrace is a stack trace of the original error